CAF Urbos: CAF Urbos 3

-Urbos 70 and Urbos 100
+Urbos 70 and Urbos 100 / 100X

 Design flaws

 In December 2017, the Besançon Tramway in Besançon, France, discovered cracks in their Urbos 3s vehicles around the bogie box area of the bodies, which in December 2020 CAF paid for remedial work to be performed with each unit affected requiring one month downtime for the work to be completed.

 On 11 June 2021, the West Midlands Metro (operating between Birmingham and Wolverhampton, England) were forced to suspend their services due to similar cracks being discovered in the bogie box areas of their Urbos 3s vehicles, with ongoing investigations continuing to identify any other issues relating to the cracks and to find options for remedial works to be performed.

 Following on from these instances, in November 2021 the New South Wales transport minister Rob Stokes announced that the Sydney L1 Dulwich Hill Line would be decommissioned for up to 18 months, due to serious design flaws in all 12 of the CAF Urbos 3s tram sets that were running on the line.
 Stokes stated that the flaws (in the bogie boxes) were likely to be far broader in scope than those identified in Sydney due to the thousands of the same tram type operated around the world.

-Similar issues relating to cracks in the bogie box area are currently being discovered in the Urbos 3 vehicles supplied to the Belgrade Tramway Network.
+Similar issues relating to cracks in the bogie box area were discovered in the Urbos 3 vehicles supplied to the Belgrade Tramway Network.

-The discovery of further cracks in the West Midlands trams lead to the service being suspended again from 12 November 2021 to December 2021.
+The discovery of further cracks in the West Midlands trams led to service being suspended again from 12 November 2021 to December 2021.

 Following vehicle inspections, services in the West Midlands were again suspended on 20 March 2022 until further notice due to cracks described by the operator as 'bodywork cracks'.
 Midland Metro was working directly with the manufacturer to assess the safety and operational impact.

 Urbos AXL

-Vehicles in the Urbos AXL series have larger modules and railway-style pivoting axle bogies.
+Vehicles in the Urbos AXL series have longer car-body sections and pivoting bogies.
 With a maximum speed of 90 km/h, it is designed for high-capacity, mass rapid transit systems.
-This type of trams are currently in use only in two Northern European countries:
+This type of tram is currently in use only in two Northern European countries: